 Having a decent baseline of information about the NFL Draft, the prospects available in the class, team needs, and the history of decisions the front office has made in past years are all helpful knowledge points to assist with finding value betting on the NFL draft.

 The draft has continued to grow into one of the biggest events on the NFL calendar, so the amount of content that surrounds it can be overwhelming.
 Finding value can also be difficult if you wait too long for certain bets or are getting information from irrelevant sources.
+If you want avoid the research, our NFL computer picks can help out.

 The first step for betting on the 2022 NFL Draft is to make sure you’re getting the best welcome offers from the top sportsbooks in your state.
 Make sure to check out our analysis of the top sportsbooks and their best promo codes.
 Continue to read after you’ve signed up for multiple books to ensure that you’re getting the most value back.